NicolaeCarcalet/bidar/README.md

 The user guide can be found in: 'docs/user_guide'

-The demo video can be found in: 'docs/demo'
+The demo video can be found in: 'docs/demo' and it is also available on google drive: https://drive.google.com/file/d/1VKqKpGzWrbgfJVQ8hPy_Jqk6IIREIIuE/view?usp=sharing

 The open api specification files can be found in 'docs/openapi'.